Areas of employment

-Many non-residents of Australia can also benefit from mandatory superannuation contributions made by their employer.
+Many non-residents of Australia can benefit from mandatory superannuation contributions made by their employer.
 You can also make voluntary personal contributions to your super in order to build your balance and take advantage of tax breaks.
 Superannuation becomes available to you when you retire or, if you’re a temporary resident, you may be able to claim your benefits when you permanently depart Australia through a Departing Australia Superannuation Payment (DASP).
-This allows you to receive the equivalent of your superannuation minus tax of 35% and can typically be processed online.
+This allows you to receive the equivalent of your superannuation minus tax of 35% and can usually be processed online.

 - Mining, resources and energy: $116,895